inet-framework/inet-showcases/docs/visualizer/routingtable/index.md

 <img class="screen" src="displayroutes4.png">

 Note that IP addresses are displayed above the nodes.
-This has nothing to do with the <var>RoutingTableVisualizer</var>, they are displayed because we configured it in <var>InterfaceTableVisualizer</var> to improve clarity.
+This has nothing to do with the `RoutingTableVisualizer`, they are displayed because we configured it in `InterfaceTableVisualizer` to improve clarity.

 Here are the routing tables of the two hosts and the router, with the visualized entries highlighted: